dave-howard/vsdx/docs/classes.rst

 vsdx Key Classes
 ================

-There are a few key classes in vsdx that relate to elements of a vsdx file
+There are a few key classes in the vsdx package that relate to elements of a vsdx file

 vsdx.VisioFile